-Special care has been taken to execute the algorithm in the on-board hardware.
+Special care has been taken to enable the execute of the algorithm in the on-board hardware.
 The author cites that one of the most demanding tasks of the algorithm is the checking within the occupancy map for occupied voxels, required when testing for potential collisions ahead of the UAV and when evaluating candidate Escape Points.
 He used a balanced kd-tree (Bkd-tree) structure to represent the occupied voxel centres.
 Moreover, he compared the Bkd-tree based query times to a traditional brute-force linear search.
-For smaller voxel populations the techniques show similar performance, however as the voxel count grows the search time increase linearly for the linear search while remaining almost constant for the Bkd-tree search.
+For smaller voxel populations the techniques show similar performance, however as the voxel count grows the search time increases linearly for the linear search while remaining almost constant for the Bkd-tree search.

-After an extensive and detailed explanation of the algorithm author presents the experimental results.
+After an extensive and detailed explanation of the algorithm, the author presents the experimental results.
 The UAV was tasked to fly between pairs of waypoints either side of an obstacle, requiring it to detect and avoid the obstacle in order to reach the second waypoint.
 The results were very promising and the failures that occurred were due to obstacles not being detected and not due to the reactive avoidance algorithm.

-The paper is well structured and presents approach in great detail.
+The paper is well structured and presents its approach in great detail.
 Not only the theory of the approach is well defined but also the author presents a wide range of real experiments results.
-This is since include simulations and poor real world experimentspromising in the near future.
-A limitation of this approach is the computational complexity.
+This is highly valued from a researchers standpoint since other papers I have read only include simulations and poor real world experiments, promising improvements in the near future.
+A possible limitation of this approach is the computational complexity.
 The UAV was equipped with (1.83GHz Core 2 Duo, 2GB RAM) system rather than popular Arduino based micro controllers (APM or even PX4) that usually be found.
 However, the progress in the field of SoCs (System on Chip) makes these kinds of tasks easier to be executed.
 It should be taken into consideration that the experiments were held successfully in 2011 with systems, which were available 4 years ago.

-One more paper that presents a flight control system for autonomous UAVs is described in (Wang et al., 2014).
+One more paper that presents a flight control system for autonomous UAVs is described in Wang 2014 (Wang et al., 2014).
 The design is a low-power, small-size autopilot and the research team performed various tests in order to verify its stability and reliability.
 The hardware used consists mainly of a microprocessor ATmega 2560, GPS, barometer and an MPU unit (gyroscope and accelerometer).
-In addition, it has a laser distance sensor to achieve more accurate altitude for automatic takeoff and landing.
+In addition, it has a laser distance sensor to achieve a more accurate altitude for automatic take-off and landing.
 The autopilot system controls a small UAV, having wingspan of 3.8m and powered by a gasoline engine, rather than a multi-copter but the principles of control remain the same.

 The design of controller of the autopilot is based on a cascade control method.
-The outer loop istrajectory controller; the inner loop is attitude controller.
-Among them, the role of the trajectory controller is to calculate the desired attitude and throttle, based on the desired trajectory and current UAV position and height. he attitude controller controls the size of aileron, elevator and rudder, in order to control the attitude of UAV consistent with the attitude calculated by the trajectory controller.
+The outer loop is a trajectory controller; the inner loop is an attitude controller.
+Among them, the role of the trajectory controller is to calculate the desired attitude and throttle, based on the desired trajectory and current UAV position and height.
+The attitude controller controls the size of aileron, elevator and rudder, in order to control the attitude of UAV consistent with the attitude calculated by the trajectory controller.